skim7713/skim7713.github.io/research.md

 ### Political Economy in Asia
 **Peer-reviewed Publications**
 - [“Kill Protests with Kindness: Anti-China Protests and China’s Public Diplomacy.”](https://doi.org/10.1093/isq/sqad087) with Yujeong Yang, Do Young Gong, and Shuyuan Shen.
 2023. *International Studies Quarterly.*
+- “Money Backfires: How Chinese Investment Fuels Anti-China Protests Abroad.” with Yujeong Yang, Do Young Gong, and Shuyuan Shen.
+2024. _World Development_

 _Selected Working Papers_
-- “Money Backfires: How Chinese Investment Fuels Anti-China Protests Abroad.” with Yujeong Yang, Do Young Gong, and Shuyuan Shen. _R&R_
 - “Prejudice and Protest: The Long-term Effects of Ethnic Discrimination on Anti-China Protest in Indonesia.” with Yujeong Yang.

 -------------------------------